linux-surface/linux-surface/contrib/thermald/surface-laptop-4a/README.md

 # Example thermal-conf.xml File

 A thermald configuration file tested on a Surface Laptop 4 (AMD) device.
-This file is adapted from the surface_laptop_1 configuration file in order to include control over CPU Tur\
+This file is adapted from the surface_laptop_1 configuration file in order to include control over CPU Turbo Boost.
-bo Boost.

 ## File Description